Are there any openings for the current school year?

-For students in the Lower School (K-6), an After School Program is provided on Monday, Tuesday, Thursday, and Friday from 3 p.m. – 5 p.m.
-Mustang Madness and Mustang Roundup offer several classes including art, music, sports, tutoring and speech supported classes.
+For students in the Lower School (K-6), an After School Program is provided on Monday, Tuesday, and Thursday from 3 p.m. – 5 p.m.
+Mustang Madness offers several classes including art, music, sports, tutoring, and speech supported classes.

 Do you have sports?

 Students in grades 7-12 may participate in Briarwood’s interscholastic athletic programs.
 Sports activities include track, basketball, flag football, tennis, soccer, golf, cross country, and volleyball.
 Students in 6th grade may participate in spring track.

 Students in grades 4-12 receive letter/number grades.
 Students in grades K-3 receive a narrative report.

 What about report cards?